 The dog who became internet famous is named Kabosu.
 The female Shiba Inu was adopted by Japanese kindergarten teacher Atsuko Satō, and named after the citrus fruit kabosu because Sato thought she had a round face like the fruit.
 The picture used by the meme was first posted to a blog in 2010 by Satō and then later appeared with comic sans text plastered over it on a Tumblr blog known as Shiba Confessions.

-Kabosu is still alive at the time of this writing (thank god) and is fifteen years old.
+Kabosu is still alive at the time of this writing (thank god) and is sixteen years old.
 In dog years, Kabosu is ancient, but likely has much wisdom and such wow.

 You can keep up with all the latest doge and Dogecoin news here at Shacknews, such as the time Dogecoin became the first cryptocurrency accepted as payment for space travel or that time the currency value crashed after Elon Musk joked about it on a Saturday Night Live appearance.